manel1874/libscapi/README.md

 - We have discontinued support for the Java Scapi library due to performance and portability issues.
 We would be happy to support anyone interested in developing new Java or Go bindings.

 ## License
 Libscapi is released under the MIT open source license.
 However, some of the libraries we use have different licenses.
-For further information pleare refer to [LICENSE.md](https://github.com/cryptobiu/libscapi/blob/master/LICENSE.md)
+For further information please refer to [LICENSE.md](https://github.com/cryptobiu/libscapi/blob/master/LICENSE.md)

 ## Documentation